PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Magical girls are popular subjects for cosplay because of their decorative nature.
 Often times it is not even required to cosplay an official magical girl because of easily recognizable “magical” traits such as colorful hair, ornamental outfits, and handheld items.

-Because of the popularity of transformation sequences, many fans of the genre like to create their own transformations.
-Many times these transformations are used in fan-made anime with a magical girl premise.
-The skill of these videos can range greatly.
+Because of the popularity of transformation sequences, many fans of the genre like to create their own transformations with both known characters and their own creations.